Home » Technology » NanoCell vs QLED

 Cells with liquid crystals regulate the amount of light for each subpixel, for blue, red, and green.
 In the right proportion, these three colors will form any existing hue.

-And you get a quality picture if the subpixels produce pure blue, red, and green.
-But color filters on phosphors in simple screens can not form these three tone pure.
+The picture is quality if the subpixels produce pure blue, red, and green.
+However, color filters on phosphors in simple screens can not make these three tones pure.

 Quantum dots are needed to filter the colors from the backlight to produce pure red, blue, and green.
 When the primary RGB is mixed, the other color shades become lush, accurate, and saturated.

-Ideally, the backlight color spectrum should consist of three straight lines of the right amplitude and at the right frequency, which means three pure sine waves with the right wavelength.
-However, the nature of light is such that there are always impurities, and each segment on the spectrum expands to a certain value.
+Ideally, the backlight color spectrum should consist of three straight lines of the proper amplitude and at the right frequency, which means three pure sine waves with the correct wavelength.
+However, the nature of light is such that there are always impurities, and each segment on the spectrum expands to a specific value.

 NanoCell vs QLED — Signal spectrum of the LCD backlight